silentwraith03/Taskify/README.md

 ```bash
 python app.py
 ```
-6. Open your web browser and visit http://localhost:5000/ to access the polls website
+6. Open your web browser and visit http://localhost:5000/ to access the tasks website

 ## Project Structure
 ```arduino